ihsanashi/mindworks-interview-api/README.md

 ## View the API

-You can make test queries right [over here](https://mindworks-interview-api.herokuapp.com/graphql).
+You can make test queries in the [GraphQL Playground](https://mindworks-interview-api.herokuapp.com/graphql).

 ## Getting Started